 Error on the incoming RAVENNA streams.
-There might be click on the physical output of the Horus.
-Such a click could have occurred on one of the RAVENNA bank of 8 channels.
-Verify your set up, mainly on the network side and afterwards clear the error.
+There might be clicks on the physical output of the Horus.
+Such clicks could have occurred on one of the RAVENNA bank of 8 channels.
+Verify your setup, mainly on the network side and afterwards clear the error.
 If the problem persists contact our support team.